franmendonca/nomadity/README.md

 Sign-up is needed to view the app after the categories page, due to authentication with the gem devise.

-App responsiveness for mobile is on its way.
+App responsiveness for mobile and other desktop resolution is on its way.

 ### Contributions 💪